joshmarnold/react-starter/README.md

 ### 1. Update Environment Variables

-First, you need to set up your environment variables.
-Create a `.env` file in the root of your project and add your Supabase project credentials.
+Set up environment variables.
+Create a `.env` file at the project's root and add the Supabase project credentials.

 ```bash
 # .env